ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 >
 > If no logs are shown, wait a bit.
 It might take more than a minute to show the first entries.
 Also, the first logs might be identified with the "default" log source (showing **SIM Generic Log DSM-7** instead of **Snort rsyslog source**) so give it some time.

 As the analyst, it's our responsibility to investigate possible security threats and, if necessary, create an incident response.
-In this case, the SQL Injection attack is indeed a cyberattack and we need to mitigate it as soon as possible.
+In this case, the SQL Injection attack is indeed a cyber attack and we need to mitigate it as soon as possible.

 To have a clearer view of the logs, change the display to **Raw Events** at the top of the Log Activity output window.